Seyed-Amir-Mansouri/H2Enterprises-ADMM-Optimization/README.md

 # Coordinating Multi-Market Participation, Power Purchase Agreements, and Geo-Distributed Site Operations in Hydrogen Enterprises: An Equilibrium-Based ADMM

-This repository contains the implementation of the optimization framework developed for the paper “**Hydrogen Enterprises in Hydrogen-Electricity Markets and Guarantee of Origin Schemes: Valuing Coordinated Scheduling, Risk Management & Power Purchase Agreement Procurement**”.
+This repository contains the implementation of the optimization framework developed for the paper “**Valuing Coordinated Scheduling, Risk Management, and Power Purchase Agreements for Industrial Hydrogen Enterprises in the Hydrogen, Electricity, and Green Certificate Markets**”.
 It has been developed as part of the **WinHy** project, funded by the Dutch Research Council (NWO) and Repsol S.A.

 ## 📝 Description